H. C. Coombs: Personal life

-Nugget and Lallie had four children; Janet (later among the first women admitted to the New South Wales Bar), John (later a Queen’s Counsel), Jim (barrister and magistrate) and Jerry (an anaesthetist).
+Coombs married teacher Mary Alice "Lallie" Ross at the end of 1931.
+Nugget and Lallie had four children: Janet (later among the first women admitted to the New South Wales bar), John (later a Queen’s Counsel), Jim (barrister and magistrate), and Jerry (an anaesthetist).

-In a June 2009 article in The Monthly, journalist Fiona Capp revealed the story of the 25-year secret love affair between two of Australia's most well-known and well-loved public figures, "the famous poet-cum-activist" Judith Wright and "the distinguished yet down-to-earth statesman" 'Nugget' Coombs.
+In a June 2009 article in The Monthly, journalist Fiona Capp revealed the story of the 25-year secret love affair between "the famous poet-cum-activist" Judith Wright and "the distinguished yet down-to-earth statesman" Coombs.